 Botanical Name: Crassula Ovata ‘Crosby’s Red’

-Somewhat similar to the regular jade, it is much more compact and small.
-Expose the plant to the sun and it will take a magnificent hue of red.
+Somewhat similar to regular jade, it is much more compact and small.
+Expose the plant to the sun, and it will take a magnificent hue of red.

 25. Ripple Jade Plant

 Compared to the typical jade plant, this variety has rippled foliage.
 It’s also known as the ‘curly jade plant’.

 This small trailing wonder can be a magnificent addition to shelves and tables.
 Let it get plenty of sunlight and watch it trail beautifully!

 Want to Get a Big and Bushy Jade Plant?
 Click here